-- Do not eat or drink anything, and, if you are a smoker, do not smoke. - Follow the directions provided in Preoperative Showering Instructions, and shower with the special antiseptic soap. - Do not wear any makeup, body lotion, deodorants, powders, contact lenses, or jewelry. - → Wear loose comfortable clothing and bring clean clothes for when you leave. - Plan to arrive an hour and a half before your scheduled surgery time. - Please leave any valuables at home.
+- → Do not eat or drink anything, and, if you are a smoker, do not smoke. - Follow the directions provided in Preoperative Showering Instructions, and shower with the special antiseptic soap. - Do not wear any makeup, body lotion, deodorants, powders, contact lenses, or jewelry. - → Wear loose comfortable clothing and bring clean clothes for when you leave. - → Plan to arrive an hour and a half before your scheduled surgery time.